Confirm4Crit/Blog/content/resume.md

 Sept 2015 - Present

+- Heavy SalesForce experience, APEX and VisualForce, APEX Test Classes, and Lighting applications with JavaScript, maintaining field level security.
+- SalesForce user maintenance and corresponding basic functions to users.
+- Built and enhanced custom SalesForce application for Sales Reps to interface with Vendavo contract pricing.
-- Development and support of Vendavo Compliance and Pricing application, primarily through Vendavo Scripting Language and Vendavo Query Language (VSL/VQL)
+- Development and support of Vendavo Compliance and Pricing application, primarily through Vendavo Scripting Language and Vendavo Query Language (VSL/VQL).
-- Strong use of Datastage, PL/SQL, and KSH batch job scripts, deployed and maintained on AS400 systems.
-- Heavy SalesForce experience, APEX and VisualForce, APEX Test Classes, and Lighting applications with JavaScript.
+- Development of ETL jobs using DataStage to import/export data from Vendavo to various sources, alongside batch processing for business logic using PL/SQL.
 - Well versed in Waterfall and Agile development cycles, business and SLA requirements.
 - Received Innovation award in Q3 2016 for design,development, and customer response of Vendavo Rebate enhancements

 **Key Brand Entertainment - Software Developer 1 - Fort Lauderdale, FL**